-At the Acne DermClass doctor Hilary Baldwin and doctor Evan Rieder discussed how consuming skim milk product impact a person’s skin.
+At the Acne DermClass, Dr. Hilary Baldwin and Dr. Evan Rieder discussed how consuming skim milk product impact a person’s skin.
 They specifically touched on the skimmed and low-fat milk products.
-As it turned out, these products are processed didn’t seem to work well for people with acne-prone skin.
+As it turned out, these products are processed and they don’t seem to work well for people with acne-prone skin.
 On my personal experience, that was a breaking point for changing my skin!
 I did cut every single milk product from my diet and immediately noticed the difference in clarifying my acne.

-Dr. Baldwin provided even more important and rarely heard example that some of her clients who consumed whey protein also seemed to be less successful with traditional acne treatments like benzoyl peroxide and even adapalene (newly approved to use over the counter retinoid that not only helps with different types of acne but also is known for its anti-aging purposes).
+Dr. Baldwin provided even more important and rarely heard example that some of her clients who consumed whey protein also seemed to be less successful with traditional acne treatments like benzoyl peroxide and even adapalene (a retinoid now available over-the-counter featured in La Roche-Posay’s Adapalene 0.1%).